beyonder486/Numerical_Methods/README.md

 ```

 ### Input Files
-Each program has a corresponding input file:
+Each program has a corresponding input file in the `input/` folder:
 - `input_bisection.txt`
 - `input_newton-raphson.txt`
 - `input_regularfalsi.txt`